 I was allowed to participate in the rodeo ride and did really enjoy it but it is a lot harder than it looks and my thighs were burning afterwards from using muscle’s I never knew I had.

-When I was at the edge of the sea I saw a shell with what looked like legs sticking out flow by my feet and off towards the sea.
+When I was at the edge of the sea I saw a shell with what looked like legs sticking out.
 When we looked closer we noticed that the sea was full of hermit crabs.
 My girls then enjoyed watching them scurrying about.

-20 mins from where we were staying was the quaint fishing village of Saint-Hilaire-de-Riez with a rocky coast line with loads of rock pools that were full of marine life.
+20 mins from where we were staying were the quaint fishing village of Saint-Hilaire-de-Riez with a rocky coastline with loads of rock pools that were full of marine life.
 We all went along the shore hopping from rock to rock peering into the pools of water to see what we could find.